 We understand you may have questions about the vaccine.
 That's why we created the FAQ below to help provide you with answers.

-How can I get the COVID-19 vaccine for my child aged five or older?
+How can I get the COVID-19 vaccine for my child aged 6 months or older?

 Our goal is to get kids vaccinated quickly and equitably.
 Parents can make an appointment to protect their child from COVID-19 at their pediatrician office, through Wake County Public Health or at area pharmacies and children's hospitals.
 There is plenty of vaccine doses to cover all our kids.
 The vaccine is available at no cost to everyone.
 No ID or insurance is needed.

-Why get the COVID-19 vaccine for your child aged five or older?
+Why get the COVID-19 vaccine for your child?

 The vaccines are the best way to protect your child from getting seriously ill due to COVID-19.
 Parents have already done so much to keep kids healthy with virtual school, limiting playdates and canceling travel plans.
 The COVID-19 vaccine is an added layer of protection that is necessary to put the pandemic behind us.

 The two-dose Pfizer COVID-19 shot was nearly 91% effective at preventing symptomatic infection in young children.